Often yanked out as a weed, purslane is decidedly edible.

 We all know that watercress does not ship or store well, so growing your own is a great way to keep yourself supplied.
 While watercress prefers growing near slowly moving water, you can recreate these condition closely enough for a crop of watercress.
 Unlike most of the species we talk about at The Daily Garden, watercress is an aquatic or semi-aquatic plant.
 You do not need to create an entire hydroponic growing system, however, to grow your own watercress, you just need to keep the soil wet.

 Experts tell us that people have been eating watercress longer than any other leafy vegetable.
 Ever.
-Despite its Latin name, watercress (Nasturtium officinale) is no cousin to the popular salad flower from Nasturtium plants.
-Nasturtiums are members of the Tropaeolum family, while watercress is a member of the Brassicaceae family.
+Despite its Latin name, watercress (Nasturtium officinale) is no cousin to the popular salad flower from nasturtium plants.
+Nasturtiums are Tropaeolum, a unique family, while watercress is a member of the cabbage family.
 This makes watercress a cousin to mustard, wasabi, radishes, broccoli, and horseradish.
-This also means that the dreaded Cabbage Moth (Pieris rapae) will be a major pest of your watercress, should you decide to grow it outdoors.
+This also means that the dreaded, imported cabbageworm (Pieris rapae) will be a major pest of your watercress, should you decide to grow it outdoors.

 Watercress may attract flea beetles and mustard beetles.
 Whiteflies, spider mites, and snails might also cause problems.
 On the other hand, if your watercress goes to flower, you will receive the added benefit of attracting hoverflies to your garden.
 Hoverflies love to eat aphids and thrips, so they are welcome any time!
 Unfortunately, once a plant flowers, much of the flavor is lost.
 You will get more seeds, however!
 By the way, if your watercress does become infested with any sort of pest, simply submerge the entire plant for about an hour.